IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.
-* Under `Notebook URL` provide the following url: https://raw.githubusercontent.com/IBM/monitor-custom-ml-engine-with-ai-openscale/notebooks/AIOpenScaleAndCustomMLEngine.ipynb
+* Under `Notebook URL` provide the following url: https://raw.githubusercontent.com/IBM/monitor-custom-ml-engine-with-watson-openscale/notebooks/WatsonOpenScaleAndCustomMLEngine.ipynb
 * Select the `Default Python 3.5` runtime, either `Free` or `XS`.
 * Click the `Create` button.

 ### 4a.
 Run the application server in a Kubernetes cluster

 * Create a [Kubernetes cluster on IBM Cloud](https://console.bluemix.net/containers-kubernetes/catalog/cluster)
-- This must be in the `Dallas` region, the same region as the [AI OpenScale](https://console.bluemix.net/catalog/services/ai-openscale) instance.
+- This must be in the `Dallas` region, the same region as the [Watson OpenScale](https://console.bluemix.net/catalog/services/ai-openscale) instance.
 - Select either the `Free` or `Standard` tier.

 * When the provisioning is completed use the worker node Public IP to update the `PUBLIC_IP` value in the [run_server.py](run_server.py) file.